This week’s #BeConnected Explore Our Campus looks at the first years of art at the University of Stirling.

 The commissioning and purchasing of artworks however was only part of the art story at Stirling.
 Students and staff in the late 1960s and early 1970s also had the opportunity to listen to an annual art lecture given by an expert art critic and accompanied by a major exhibition, and there was a constantly changing, rich and varied programme of temporary exhibitions, which were organised by Matilda Mitchell, the first art curator.

-At first pictures were hung in Pathfoot around the spacious main concourse and A corridor, with the long-since disappeared ‘J Lounge’ upstairs being used for smaller exhibitions of local artists.
+At first pictures were hung in Pathfoot around the spacious main concourse and A corridor (above), with the long-since disappeared ‘J Lounge’ upstairs being used for smaller exhibitions of local artists.
 Sometimes the works were for sale (the Collection also acquired works in this way), and there were also touring exhibitions from the Scottish Arts Council eg drawings by Albrecht Durer, and paintings by Joan Eardley.
-Exhibitions organised by Stirling also sometimes subsequently went on tour to other locations in the UK.
+Exhibitions organised by Stirling also sometimes subsequently went on tour to other locations in the UK

 From 1971 onwards, there was a specially allocated gallery space (see photo above) in the newly built MacRobert Centre, and as Matilda Mitchell recalls, the many exhibitions were not restricted to that space but also ‘crept into the foyer, indeed into the small foyer on the way in to the little theatre, along the walls to the café and eventually outside into the grounds’.